|

 What is the process of conversion from hertz to hertz units?

-For conversion from hertz to hertz, multiply the number of hertz by 1, since one hertz equals 1 hertz.
+For conversion from hertz to hertz, multiply the number of hertz by 1 as one hertz equals 1 hertz.

 This is the standard method used for conversion between these units of frequency and wavelength.